John Tribe (Medal of Honor): 1863

 Tribe, now a sergeant, was with the regiment at Gettysburg where it guarded the left wing of the army, about 2.5 mi from Gettysburg south of Little Round Top.

 After the Battle of Gettysburg, during Lee's retreat, the 5th New York Cavalry suffered significant casualties on July 6 in the Battle of Williamsport (also known as Battle of Hagerstown) in Hagerstown, Maryland, (near the road to Williamsport) where with the 1st Vermont Cavalry, the two regiments were flanked on both sides, outnumbered, and eventually driven back.
 Tribe's unit had 2 officers wounded and 3 officers captured, and 3 enlisted men killed, 8 wounded, and 54 captured.
 Tribe's command skirmished at Hagerstown again on July 11.
-After Lee's army crossed the Potomac on July 14, the AoP eventually crossed back to Virginia, and Tribe's division was posted near Warrenton where ut saw no contact until a skirmish at Ashby's Gap on July 26.
+After Lee's army crossed the Potomac on July 14, the AoP eventually crossed back to Virginia, and Tribe's division was posted near Warrenton where it saw no contact until a skirmish at Ashby's Gap on July 26.

-For the Bristoe campaign beginning October 10, Tribe's regiment was in the First Brigade of Kilpatrick's 3rd Division commanded by Brigadier General Davies.
+For the Bristoe campaign beginning October 10, Tribe's regiment was in the First Brigade of Kilpatrick's 3rd Division commanded by Brigadier General Henry E. Davies.
 After initial success, portions of Kilpatrick's division were partially surrounded on October 19 in the Battle of Buckland Mills.
-Without the brigade's skill and daring the "entire command would have been annihilated," and the Union cavalry escaped with Tribe's unit fighting off attacking infantry.
+Without the brigade's skill and daring, the "entire command would have been annihilated," and the Union cavalry escaped with Tribe's unit fighting off attacking infantry.
 The next month, in the Mine Run Campaign (began November 26), Brig.
 Gen. George A. Custer replaced Davies who remained in command of 1st Brigade.
 The regiment faced artillery duels and cold, wet weather, and one of its battalions held off the enemy at Raccoon Ford for six days.